Grazing Walks

 Belchamp St Paul

 Situated in the beautiful Stour Valley on the Essex Suffolk border, Belchamp St Paul and neighbouring Belchamp Otten were both mentioned in the Domesday Book.
-Off the beaten track and perfect for relaxing walk and some food.
+Off the beaten track and perfect for a relaxing walk and some food.

 Grazing: